AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-10.md

 ![AmoebeLabs Swiss Army Knife Custom Card Example 10 - Colorful mix]

+And a short GIF to give you an idea of the [CSS animations][css-animations]:

+Actions:

+- I moved :smile:
+- I switched all three lights to on.
+- I changed the brightness of the right-most light back and forth.
+- And finally, I switched all three lights to off.

+![AmoebeLabs Swiss Army Knife Custom Card Example 10 - Colorful mix Movie]

 ##:sak-sak-logo: Visualization
 Indoor environment sensors, occupancy, airvisual, and some light switchable square cards with status, icon, history, segmented arc, and card animations.

 !!!
-Info "Cards 1, 2 and 3 use a similar design whith small variations in the state bar (top of card), thickness of segemented arc and history bars."
+Info "Cards 1, 2 and 3 use a similar design with small variations in the state bar (top of card), thickness of segmented arc and history bars."

+##:sak-sak-logo: Interactions
+- All tools support by default the "more-info" dialog once clicked.
+- The lights can be switched on/off by clicking/tapping the large light icon.
+- All lights brightness update during dragging.

 ##:sak-sak-logo: Used Home Assistant Integrations
 - First row: Aqara temperature, humidity and pressure Zigbee sensors